Manage a Business

 Can you get overtime and PTO in the same week?

-Theoretically, it’s possible—if an employee works more than 40 hours in a week and then take PTO in the same work week, then any hours worked on top of that 40-hour limit does count as overtime.
-But that wouldn’t make the PTO eligible for overtime rates.Overtime only takes into account hours actually spent working.
+It’s possible, but not common.
+Let’s say an employee somehow manages to work more than 40 hours and takes PTO in the same work week.
+Any hours worked on top of that 40-hour limit count as overtime.
+But that wouldn’t make the PTO eligible for overtime rates.
+Overtime only takes into account hours actively spent working.

+Bottom line?
 No matter what, PTO itself is not eligible for overtime pay.

-What to bear in mind when creating a PTO policy.
+Here’s what to bear in mind when creating a PTO policy.

 1. Will PTO hours accrued be measured by hours worked, years of service, or both?

 • Hours worked: Let’s say an employee gets 2 hours of PTO for every 40 hours they work.
-If they work 800 hours in a year (about 20 weeks at full time), they accrue 40 PTO hours (about a week).
+If they work 800 hours in a year (about 20 weeks at full time), they’d accrue 40 PTO hours (about a week).

 2. Will PTO roll over or carry over?